Discrete Dynamical Genetic Programming in XCS: Experimentation

-Figures~\ref{fig:dDGP-XCS-Maze4-Perf}--\ref{fig:dDGP-XCS-Maze4-Topology} present the performance of dDGP-XCS in the Maze4 environment.
-The parameters used are identical to those in the Woods1 environment, however a bigger population limit of $P=2000$ is used, reflecting the larger search space.
-Optimality is observed around trial 23,000 (see Figure~\ref{fig:dDGP-XCS-Maze4-Perf}), which is again similar to the performance observed using a neural XCS with self-adaptive constructivism ($\approx$23,000 trials, $P=3000$) \cite{Howard:2008}.
+Figures~\ref{fig:dDGP-XCS-Maze4-Perf}--\ref{fig:dDGP-XCS-Maze4-Topology} present the performance of dDGP-XCS in the Maze~4 environment.
+The parameters used are identical to those in the Woods~1 environment, however a bigger population limit of $P=2000$ is used, reflecting the larger search space.
+Optimality is observed around trial 23,000 (see Figure~\ref{fig:dDGP-XCS-Maze4-Perf}), which is again similar to the performance observed using a neural XCS with self-adaptive constructivism ($\approx$23,000 trials, $P=3000$)~\cite{Howard:2008}.
 The average number of rules evolved is around 1,800 (see Figure~\ref{fig:dDGP-XCS-Maze4-SizeMut}).
-The average number of nodes in the networks also increases by almost one, and the average number of connections declines slightly from 3 (see Figure~\ref{fig:dDGP-XCS-Maze4-Topology}).
+The average number of nodes in the networks also increases by almost 1, and the average number of connections declines slightly from 3 (see Figure~\ref{fig:dDGP-XCS-Maze4-Topology}).
 The parameter governing RBN mutation (Figure~\ref{fig:dDGP-XCS-Maze4-SizeMut}) declines rapidly after 4,000 trials, before finally stabilising after 15,000 trials.

-The Woods101 maze is a non-Markov environment containing two {\em communicating aliasing states}, i.e., two positions which border on the same non-aliasing state and are identically sensed, but require different optimal actions.
-Thus, to solve this maze optimally, a form of memory must be utilised (with at least two internal states).
-Optimal performance has previously been achieved in Woods101 through the addition of a memory register mechanism in XCS \cite{LanziWilson:2000}, a Corporate XCS using rule-linkage \cite{Tomlinson:2001}, a neural LCS using recurrent links \cite{BullHurst:2003}, and by a form of ACS with explicit memory \cite{ZatuchnaBagnall:2005}.
-Furthermore, in a proof of concept experiment, the cyclical directed graph from neural programming has been shown capable of representing rules with memory to solve Woods101, however it was only found to do so twice in fifty experiments \cite{BalanLuke:2004}.
+The Woods~101 maze is a non-Markov environment containing 2 {\em communicating aliasing states}, i.e., 2 positions that border on the same non-aliasing state and are identically sensed, but require different optimal actions.
+Thus, to solve this maze optimally, a form of memory must be utilised (with at least 2 internal states).
+Optimal performance has previously been achieved in Woods~101 through the addition of a memory register mechanism in XCS~\cite{LanziWilson:2000}, a corporate XCS using rule-linkage~\cite{Tomlinson:2001}, and a neural LCS using recurrent links~\cite{BullHurst:2003}.
+Furthermore, in a proof of concept experiment, the cyclical directed graph from neural programming has been shown capable of representing rules with memory to solve Woods~101, however it was only found to do so twice in 50 experiments~\cite{BalanLuke:2004}.